BinarySerializer/BinarySerializer.Klonoa/README.md

 ### Raw texture block
 A compression used on certain raw texture data blocks.

-### Unknown
+### Level sector
-An unknown compression type used on the level files which has not been implemented.
+An unknown compression type used for the level sectors.